hechtus/squeezebox-googlemusic/README.md

 ------------

 This installation procedure will only work on Linux based systems.
-At the moment I do not know if this will ever work on Windows or Mac OS.
+At the moment I do not know if this will ever work on Windows.
+If you want to install this plugin on OSX have a look at the How-To below.
 Please let me know if you found a way to get this plugin running on non-Linux systems to extend this How-to.

 1. You will need a Google account and some music and/or playlists in your library.
 If you want to use Google Music All Access features